 Since your comfort depends heavily on maintaining the right body temperature, wool proves itself to be nature's most effective thermoregulator.

-The heat of sorption kicks in during humid conditions to generate extra warmth.
+The heat absorption kicks in during humid conditions to generate extra warmth.
 You'll appreciate how its insulative properties work like your personal climate control system, keeping you cozy in winter and cool in summer.
 The thermal dynamics of wool's crimped structure create tiny air pockets that trap heat when you need warmth, while also releasing excess moisture to prevent overheating.
 The natural fibers can absorb 30% moisture without feeling wet against your skin.

 You're getting the best of both worlds with wool's natural ability to adapt to your body's needs.